AfricasTalkingLtd/africastalking-php/README.md

             - `quantity`: Mobile data amount. `REQUIRED`
             - `unit`: Mobile data unit.
 Can either be `MB` or `GB`. `REQUIRED`
             - `validity`: How long the mobile data is valid for.
 Must be one of `Daily`, `Weekly` and `Monthly`. `REQUIRED`
-            - `metadata`: Additional data to associate with the tranasction.
+            - `metadata`: Additional data to associate with the tranasction. `REQUIRED`

     - **$options:** optional associative array with the following keys:
         - `idempotencyKey`: Key to use when making idempotent requests